tuck1s/sparkySuppress/README.md

 [SparkPost]
 Authorization = <YOUR API KEY>

-# Host specifier is only required for Enterprise service
+# Host specifier is only required for Enterprise service or SparkPost EU
 #Host = demo.api.e.sparkpost.com

 # Optional.
 What properties to put in files retrieved from SparkPost.
 Useful to keep file sizes down if you don't need all fields.